lucajoos/awayback/README.md

 })
 ```

-If the `filter` option is provided, the callback is only executed if the predicate function returns true.
+If the `predicate` option is provided, the callback is only executed if the predicate function returns true.

 ```javascript
 events.on(